erithobra/sequelize-intro/README.md

 ```

-Just to confirm, let's go into the `psql` shell and confirm that a `pets` table has been created.
+Just to confirm, let's go into the `psql` shell and confirm that a `Fruits` table has been created.

 1. `psql` - You can run this command from any directory to enter the Postgres shell
 2. `\l` - See the list of databases